BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 - You should now have a folder in your home directory called LRS2_reduction.
 This folder contains the following files and folder:

 	1. reduction_wrapper_lrs2.py - This is the folder that runs the reductions.
 You should never have to edit this file.
 	2. lrs2_config.py 			 - This is the config file where the user defines the data and opts for their reduction
 	3. cosmics.py 				 - This is the script that runs L.A.comsic in the reduction (http://obswww.unige.ch/~tewes/cosmics_dot_py/)
 	4. lrs2_config 				 - This is a folder that contains all of the configurations files needed for LRS2 reduction
-		i.   lines_files	 - These files defined the pixel and wavelength to find the arc lines for building the wavelength solution ii.  mapping_files	 - These files contain the mapping of the fibers onto the field for building data cubes iii. pixel_flats	 - These files are the pixels flats for each CCD that can be optionally divided during reduction iv.
-FR_longCals	 - This are 1800sec FeAr exposures used for pinning down the wavelength solution for the far-red channel
+			* lines_files	 - These files defined the pixel and wavelength to find the arc lines for building the wavelength solution
+			* mapping_files	 - These files contain the mapping of the fibers onto the field for building data cubes
+			* pixel_flats	 - These files are the pixels flats for each CCD that can be optionally divided during reduction
+			* FR_longCals	 - This are 1800sec FeAr exposures used for pinning down the wavelength solution for the far-red channel

 --------------------------
 4) Running LRS2 reduction: